jsok/hiera-vault/README.md

 With `:override_behavior` set to 'flag', the vault backend will skip looking in vault when lookups are done with the normal hiera lookup functions.

+When using any of the specific functions, a puppet run will fail with an error stating:

+    [hiera-vault] Cannot skip, because vault is unavailable and vault must be read, while override_behavior is 'flag'

+### Auto-generating and writing secrets with `hiera_vault()` - `:default_field` required
+This works only when `:default_field` has been configured and `:override_behavior: 'flag'` is in effect.

+When using the following call with `hiera_vault` in your puppet code, a password will be generated automatically and stored at the `override` or highest level hierarchy path, in case no `override` has been specified:

+    $some_password = hiera_vault('some_key', {'generate' => 20}, 'some_override_path')

+In case the `key` does not exist at any path in the mounts/hierarchy lists, a password string will be generated with the given length, using alphanumeric characters only.
+Then it will be stored in vault at the first path that was examined.
+As such it is highly recommended to use an override path to ensure using the same value on different nodes, in case that's desired.
+In some cases it might be desired to have a different password on each node.
+In such a case, `$::fqdn` can be used as the override parameter.

 ## SSL